MartinPetkov/GCTF2021BeginnersQuestWriteups/16-misc-hash-meee/README.md

 * [MD5 and SHA-1 Collision Attacks: A Tutorial](http://koclab.cs.ucsb.edu/teaching/cren/project/2008/savage.pdf)
 * [Peter Sellinger: MD5 Collision Demo](https://www.mscs.dal.ca/~selinger/md5collision/) (the "evilize" library)
 * [Marc Stevens: Single-block collision attack on MD5](https://marc-stevens.nl/research/md5-1block-collision/)
-* [HashClash](https://github.com/cr-marcstevens/hashclash) (this one is also in the "See also" section of the MD5 wikipedia page).
+* [HashClash](https://github.com/cr-marcstevens/hashclash) (this one is also in the "See also" section of the MD5 Wikipedia page).

 HashClash is the most interesting of these because it has a section specifically about [creating your own identical-prefix collision](https://github.com/cr-marcstevens/hashclash#create-you-own-identical-prefix-collision).
 It says the prefix should be a multiple of 64 bytes, but optionally a small multiple of 4 bytes.
 Our prefix `gctf` is 4 bytes, so this fits.